coder1033/memory-card-game/README.md

 This is a memory-card react application mentioned in [The Odin Project](https://www.theodinproject.com/courses/javascript/lessons/memory-card).

-[React Bootstrap](https://react-bootstrap.github.io/) is used for UI [React Icons](https://react-icons.github.io/react-icons/) are used for icons.
+[React Bootstrap](https://react-bootstrap.github.io/) is used for UI, [React Icons](https://react-icons.github.io/react-icons/) are used for icons.

 Images for cards are from [here](https://www.ea.com/games/plants-vs-zombies/plants-vs-zombies-2/plants).